Best cheap & affordable web hosting: powerful plans for less?

 |Best for||Speed-focused hosting|

 A2 Hosting is mainly known for its performance-driven features like its A2 Optimized software.
 This makes it the ideal provider for those looking for affordable plans that offer plenty of speed-boosting features.
-Its shared hosting starts from $2.99/mo.
+Its shared hosting starts from $2.99/month.

 If you’re looking for the cheapest plan, that has to be StartUp.
-You’ll need to sign up for 36 months to score the lowest price of $2.99/mo.
+You’ll need to sign up for 36 months to score the lowest price of $2.99/month.
 Seasonal discounts are available, so don’t be surprised if the price is even lower in the checkout cart.

 Once again, long billing terms are unavoidable, and renewals are higher.
 StartUp, for example, renews at an $8.99/mo rate.